fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 my_array
 => [1, "Bob", 4.33]
 ```
 If you want to add items to an array *permanently*, we can use the `push` method, along with any desired parameters.
-The full array is returned.
+The full array is returned, with the new elements appended to the __end__ of the array.
 ```
 my_array.push("test1", 42, false)
 => [1, "Bob", 4.33, "test1", 42, false]
 ```
-We can also use the shovel operator `<<` to permanently add a *single* item to an array.
+We can also use the shovel operator `<<` to permanently add a *single* item to the end of an array.
 ```
 my_array << 3
 => [1, "Bob", 4.33, "test1", 42, false, 3]